Close-up of human eye.

 Application deadline: October 1, 2025 of the year preceding the anticipated fellowship year.
 July 1 being the expected start date of the following year.

-To apply for the Retina Fellowship program, you must have:
+To apply for the Retina Fellowship program, you must:

-• A medical degree from a World Health Organization recognized University
+• Have a medical degree from a World Health Organization-recognized university

-• Eligible for an educational license from the Manitoba College of Physicians and Surgeons
+• Be eligible for an educational license from the Manitoba College of Physicians and Surgeons

-• Good communication skills, including command of the English language
+• Have good communication skills, including proficiency in English

-Panel interviews - conducted by faculty members (retina fellowship trained members) - will be offered to select applicants pending the evaluation of the above application materials.
+Selection process: Panel interviews conducted by faculty members (retina fellowship-trained) will be offered to select applicants based on the evaluation of application materials.

 How to apply